byte-size-pixel/CF-Ladders/README.md

 # CF-Ladders
-A static webpage having multiple coding problems
+A static webpage having multiple coding problems from codeforces.